developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/guide/nuget/index.md

 ## Visual Studio 2017 for Mac
 Microsoft has replaced Xamarin Studio for Mac with [Visual Studio 2017 for Mac](https://docs.microsoft.com/en-us/visualstudio/mac/).
 Install the latest version before proceeding.

-### Installing the Beta NuGet Package
+### Installing the NuGet Package (beta)
-1. [Download the EMDK For Xamarin NuGet file](https://github.com/zebra-stage/zebra-stage.github.io/blob/master/emdk-for-xamarin/nuget/Symbol.XamarinEMDK.2.7.0.76-rc.nupkg?raw=true) and save to a local folder.
+1. [Download the EMDK for Xamarin NuGet file](https://github.com/zebra-stage/zebra-stage.github.io/blob/master/emdk-for-xamarin/nuget/Symbol.XamarinEMDK.2.7.0.76-rc.nupkg?raw=true) and save to a local folder.

 2. In the project right-click "`Packages`" folder.
 3. Click "`Add Packages`" as below:
 	![img](addpackage.png)
 <br>
-4. In the drop down where it says `nuget.org`, select `Configure sources`
+4. Select "`Configure sources`" from the drop-down, which initially displays `nuget.org` as below:
 	![img](nugetorg.png)
 <br>
-5. Click the `Add` button in the lower right corner
+5. Click the "`Add`" button in the lower-right corner:
 	![img](addserver.png)
 <br>
-6. Select the folder where you saved the EMDK For Xamarin NuGet file and click the `Open` button
+6. Select the folder that contains the downloaded EMDK for Xamarin NuGet file and click the "`Open`" button:
 	![img](selectfolder.png)
 <br>
-7. Click the `Add Source` button
+7. Click the "`Add Source`" button:
 	![img](addsource.png)
 <br>
-8. You should now see the `Local` source listed.
-Click `Ok` to save
+8. The `Local` source should now be shown.
+Click `OK` to save:
 	![img](addedsource.png)
 <br>
-9. Make sure `Show pre-release packages` checkbox is selected
+9. **On the "Add Packages" screen**, select the "`Symbol.XamarinEMDK`" package (if not already selected), confirm that the "`Show pre-release packages`" checkbox is checked, and click the "`Add package`" button:
 	![img](showprerelease.png)
 <br>
-10. Select the `Symbol.XamarinEMDK` package, if it is not already selected, and then click "Add package".
-Accept the license when prompted.
+10. **Accept the license** when prompted:
 	![img](license.png)
 <br>

-11. You can now use the EMDK For Xamarin API's
+>**EMDK for Xamarin APIs are now ready for use**.

 -----

 ### Removing the NuGet Package

-**To remove the EMDK For Xamarin NuGet package**:
+**To remove the EMDK for Xamarin NuGet package from a Mac project**:

 Right-click the `Symbol.EMDKForXamarin` package and select "`Remove`" as below:
 	![img](remove-package.png)
 <br>